grzeslawski/Quizzical-app/README.md

-# Getting Started with Quizzical App
+# Getting Started with Quizzical App in React

 Quiz with questions from open trivia database https://opentdb.com